soundpress/RulesOfNYC/docs/c47/index.rst

       (C) The household must be in receipt of Public Assistance;

-      (D) The household must have a rental agreement for the residence to which the SEPS rent supplement will be applied and a monthly rent obligation that (i) does not exceed the applicable maximum rent under section 8-13 of this chapter and (ii) is protected from increases for at least one year except as authorized under rent stabilization laws and rules or U.S. Department of Housing and Urban Development regulations;
+      (D) The household must have a rental agreement for the residence to which the SEPS rent supplement will be applied and a monthly rent obligation that (i) does not exceed the applicable maximum rent under 68 RCNY § 8-13 and (ii) is protected from increases for at least one year except as authorized under rent stabilization laws and rules or U.S. Department of Housing and Urban Development regulations;

       (E) The residence to which the SEPS rent supplement shall be applied must be located within the City of New York;